Scaling & Root Planing

 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
-Scaling and root planing can be used as a stand-alone treatment, or a preventative measure.
-They are commonly preformed on cases of gingivitis and moderate to severe periodontal disease.
+Scaling and root planing can be used as a stand-alone treatment or a preventative measure.
+They are commonly performed on cases of gingivitis and moderate to severe periodontal disease.

 What do the procedures entail?

 - Root Planing:

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Your Last Name(s) may place antibiotic fibers in the periodontal pockets after scaling and planing.
 This may be done to control infection and to encourage normal healing.

 Benefits of Treatment